Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 It makes sense to keep track of what people are trying to decode, though.
 So, I'm sure they're doing a *lot* of data collection through the site.
 If you are decoding sensitive stuff perhaps don't use Cyberchef to do it.
 Otherwise it's a very handy tool.

-*Locate the "loganalysis.zip" file under /root/Rooms/introloganalysis/task8 and extract the contents.*
+**Q1: Locate the "loganalysis.zip" file under /root/Rooms/introloganalysis/task8 and extract the contents.**

-> I'm not exactly sure what they mean with this question - perhaps they've changed the room without changing all the questions - luckily this one doesn't actually require an answer
+*I'm not exactly sure what they mean with this question - perhaps they've changed the room without changing all the questions - luckily this one doesn't actually require an answer.*

-*Upload the log file named "access.log" to CyberChef.
+**Q2: Upload the log file named "access.log" to CyberChef.
 Use regex to list all of the IP addresses.
-What is the full IP address beginning in 212?*
+What is the full IP address beginning in 212?**

-> We're presented with the following regex to find ip addresses in the information for the task, so this is pretty straightforward.
+*We're presented with the following regex to find ip addresses in the information for the task, so this is pretty straightforward.
 Just add a regex module to the recipe and change the output format to list matches only then search for the given octet '212'.
-I used the provided regular expression:
+I used the provided regular expression:*

 ```regex
 \b([0-9]{1,3}\.){3}[0-9]{1,3}\b